 The Woodland Trust have 2 great tree lists that might be of interest to you, click the links below to find out more:

-To sum up, here’s hoping that this quick, easy guide is enough to get you outdoors to forage for conifer needles.
+Here’s hoping that this quick, easy guide is enough to get you outdoors to forage for conifer needles.
 Or at least enough to entice you to start the identification process.
-Why don’t you keep a growth dairy, and start taking some close ups of the three trees throughout the seasons?
+Why don’t you keep a growth dairy, and start taking some close-ups of the three trees throughout the seasons?
 Then, without even realising it, you’ll begin to differentiate between the cone growths and bark of each tree.
-Which, by the way, is a great rule of thumb for any plant you want to learn all about.
+Which, by the way, is an excellent rule of thumb for any plant you wish to learn.
 Observe and photograph it throughout the seasons, keeping notes along the way.
 Which reminds me, why don’t you take a peek at my post ‘My Top 3 Foraging Tips’.

 And finally, take care and stay safe.
 And of course, don’t forget to subscribe!